root-project/root/interpreter/llvm/src/docs/LangRef.rst

 Semantics:
 """"""""""

 Memory is allocated; a pointer is returned.
-The operation is undefined if there is insufficient stack space for the allocation. '``alloca``'d memory is automatically released when the function returns.
+The allocated memory is uninitialized, and loading from uninitialized memory produces an undefined value.
+The operation itself is undefined if there is insufficient stack space for the allocation.'``alloca``'d memory is automatically released when the function returns.
 The '``alloca``' instruction is commonly used to represent automatic variables that must have an address available.
 When the function returns (either with the ``ret`` or ``resume`` instructions), the memory is reclaimed.
-Allocating zero bytes is legal, but the result is undefined.
+Allocating zero bytes is legal, but the returned pointer may not be unique.
 The order in which memory is allocated (ie., which way the stack grows) is not specified.

 Example:
 """"""""